mharen/mharen.github.io/blog/2011/2011-11-how-to-give-better-technical.md

 **Michael Haren said on 2011-11-07**

-For some great tips on improving your delivery, check out <a href="http://www.hanselman.com/blog/11TopTipsForASuccessfulTechnicalPresentation.aspx" rel="nofollow">Hanselman's tips</a>.
+For some great tips on improving your delivery, check out [Hanselman's tips](http://www.hanselman.com/blog/11TopTipsForASuccessfulTechnicalPresentation.aspx" rel="nofollow).

 **Sarah said on 2011-11-07**